Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Instead of throwing out your old tea bags, try this instead and save money.
 Take a small empty jar and once you have used your tea bag, put it in the small jar.
 Once you have collected 5 or 6 teabags, then get a gallon jar or a glass pitcher and move your tea bags to it.

 Awhile back, I accidentally spilled some bleach on my dark brown carpet, turning it a yellow color.
-I didn't want to mess with the expense and hassle of dyes, etc. So, since we drink tea on a very regular basis, I took the tea bags after brewing them, and squeezed the excess juice out on the stained area.
-After just a few times, you couldn't even tell that the bleach was ever spilled.
+Since we drink tea on a very regular basis, I took the tea bags after brewing them, and squeezed the excess juice out on the stained area.

 I'm finding that I'm going through a lot of tea bags lately, and as good as it is to throw them in for composting, I was wondering if anyone here knows of any other uses?

 I save my old teabags, dry them out, and then put them in a large glass jar.
 When I need a pick me up, I immerse the used tea bag in hot water, and then place on my eyes for a spa like treatment.

 once cool, you can tear open the bags, dump onto a plate and spread out, let dry, and then dump on the ground around any acid loving plant such as evergreens, roses, rhodendrun, azealas, pines, even in the garden, etc. also good are crushed, rinsed, dried egg shells. both add essential nurients to the soil. plants just love them and will say thank you with healther foliage and flowering in no time. biodegradable, non-toxic, free and recycling. who could ask for more?

 Are you artistic?
 There is a website that has art made with coffee grounds.

 For potpouri, I simmer whole cloves, cinnamon, etc on the stove.
 A small pot lasts for a few weeks and I keep adding to it....orange peels, used tea bags, etc!